pranav-vaniya/UntitledOS/README.md

 ```
 make
 ```
 This will generate an ISO file and start QEMU.
-You may need to update the compiler path and other settings in the Makefile to suit your environment.
+You may need to update the compiler path and other settings in the scripts to suit your environment.

 ## Acknowledgements